 Why invest in bitcoin?
 While the cryptocurrency’s price has seen majors lows in recent years, it’s also reached incredible highs.

 Bitcoin investing offers exposure to the new asset class known as cryptocurrencies.
-Based on blockchain technology, the digital currency has many advantages as an investment, including its hyper-portable and decentralized nature.
+Based on blockchain technology, the digital currency has many advantages as an investment, owing to its hyper-portable and decentralized profile.

-The best known of the crypto assets, bitcoin isn’t a fiat currency that is kept in banks — many believe that gives the cryptocurrency leverage because it isn’t beholden to the vulnerabilities of national currencies.
+The best known of the crypto assets, bitcoin isn’t a fiat currency stored in banks — many believe that gives the cryptocurrency leverage because it isn’t beholden to the vulnerabilities of national currencies.
 Furthermore, international transactions with digital currencies can be completed quickly and cheaply compared to traditional currency transactions.

 While some would argue it’s not quite on par with gold, some analysts have posited bitcoin investment as an emerging safe-haven asset — a more secure place for investors to park their wealth in the midst of an economic storm.
 Bitcoin’s popularity soared from 2016 to 2017, when its price skyrocketed from around US$570 in August 2016 to about US$4,765 in August 2017.

 Given these factors, why invest in bitcoin?
 Here the Investing News Network breaks down the essentials, including what the market currently looks like and its future outlook.

 Why invest in bitcoin?: The regulatory landscape

 While bitcoin’s safe-haven status is still up for debate, its high-risk potential is not.
 In the early days of bitcoin trading, the alternative currency faced resistance from governments around the world.
 In 2014, the US Internal Revenue Service took action to discourage the use of bitcoin, ruling that “general tax principles applicable to property transactions apply to transactions using virtual currency.”
 Ultimately, the fluctuating value of bitcoin could trigger capital gains tax for consumers.

 As bitcoin has gained popularity with investors, government regulatory agencies such as the US Securities and Exchange Commission (SEC) have made moves to curb that propensity for risk.
 In July 2017, the SEC ruled that initial coin offerings should be regulated and subject to federal laws.